microsoft/MXDial-IoT-Sample/README.md

 ## Cloud Resources Setup

+> NOTE: Throughout this setup you will be asked to add `<your intials>` as a way of uniquely identifying the resource you are creating.
+In the unlikely event the resource name has been taken, just add another random letter until it becomes unique.

 ### Create Azure Web App

 The Azure App Service is an integrated offering for building and hosting web apps.